-- Legal custody: This can be awarded to one or both parents, depending on what’s in the best interests of the child.
-With legal custody a parent can make decisions for their child on critical issues like religion, education, and healthcare.
-A parent with sole legal custody can make those decisions without consulting the other parent.
-If legal custody is joint, the two must work out what should be done.
+- Legal custody: This can be awarded to one or both parents, depending on what’s in the best interests of the child, including critical issues like religion, education, and healthcare.
+Sole legal custody means decisions can be made without consulting the other parent.
+Joint legal custody means parents must work together.

 - Physical custody: This can also be divided between both parents or be given primarily to one parent.
-Physical custody concerns with whom the child is living.
 Joint physical custody need not be equal.
-Ideally, the parents will work out reasonable solutions to the issue of who will spend how much time with the child.
+Ideally, the parents will work out reasonable solutions regarding who will spend how much time with the child.

-If a parent doesn’t have legal or physical custody, unless he or she abandons the child, that parent is normally given visitation rights, or the ability to spend time with his or her child.
+If a parent doesn’t have legal or physical custody, unless they abandon the child, that parent is normally given visitation rights.
+Or, they may have the ability to spend time with his or her child.
 If it’s believed the parent can’t responsibly supervise the child, the visitation can be supervised by a court-appointed social worker or a trusted family member or friend.

 Navigating Custody and Substance Abuse

-Depending on the parents, even in the best of times, a child custody or visitation agreement may be very difficult or impossible to work out.
+Depending on the parents, a child custody or visitation agreement may be very difficult or impossible to work out even in the best of times.
 If one parent is abusing alcohol or drugs and is in denial about the situation, an agreement can be that much harder to reach.

 What a Court May Decide and Why

-- What the child wants, especially if he or she is at least fourteen (14) years of age;
+- What the child wants, especially if he or she is at least 14 years of age

-- The mental and physical health of those involved; and
+- The mental and physical health of those involved

 If there’s a custody order in place and allegations of substance abuse arise, the judge may restrict the parent’s contact with the child by changing the order.
 Supervised visitation may be ordered if there’s credible evidence to back up the claims so the parent can still see his or her child but in a safe and controlled setting.